The World of Abbott and Costello: Prior compilation appearance

-A year earlier, MGM Pictures released a compilation film, MGM's Big Parade of Comedy, which includes a scene from the Abbott and Costello film, Rio Rita.
+A year earlier, Metro-Goldwyn-Mayer released a compilation film, MGM's Big Parade of Comedy, which includes a scene from the Abbott and Costello film, Rio Rita, released by MGM in 1942.

 Release

 The World of Abbott and Costello was theatrically released by Universal Pictures in 1965 as part of a double feature with McHale's Navy Joins the Air Force.

 Home media

-The film has been released twice on DVD: the first time, on The Best of Abbott and Costello Volume Four, on October 4, 2005, and again on October 28, 2008 as a bonus feature in the Abbott and Costello: The Complete Universal Pictures Collection.
+The film has been released twice on DVD: the first time, on The Best of Abbott and Costello Volume Four, on October 4, 2005, and again on October 28, 2008, as a bonus feature in the Abbott and Costello: The Complete Universal Pictures Collection.